hydrodynamicstability/statquotes/README.md

   - *The Human Side of Statistical Consulting*.
 Wadsworth.

+- "The main challenge of applied statistical work is that of taking proper account of contextual issues.
+Good techniques are not enough; nor are good computer programs, nor powerful theorems.
+A major intellectual attraction of the discipline is the subtlety of the interplay between the formal statistical procedures and the imperfectly understood substantive questions.
+The formulation of clean questions is often an important part of an inquiry."

+  - Colin P. Mallows (1998)

+  - The zeroth problem.  *The American Statistician*, 52:  1-9.

 - "To consult the statistician after an experiment is finished is often merely to ask him to conduct a *post mortem* examination.
 He can perhaps say what the experiment died of."